informsarfu/NoteVault-A-Secure-Notes-Taking-Web-App/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/informsarfu/NoteVault-A-Secure-Notes-Taking-Web-App.git'
-2. Navigate to the project directory: `cd notevault`
+2. Navigate to the project directory: `cd NoteVault-A-Secure-Notes-Taking-Web-App`
 3. Install the dependencies: `pip install flask, Jinja, SQLAlchemy, flask-sqlalchemy`
 4. Run the application: `python main.py`
 5. Access the application in your web browser at `http://localhost:5000`.